imran82ali/firstwelcome/README.md

 to use this library you have to add following line in dependency section of cargo.toml

-firstwelcome = "0.1.0"
+`firstwelcome = "0.1.0"`

-you cargo.toml file should look like this now:
+your cargo.toml file should look like this:
 ```
 [package]
 name = "hello_world"